hopelucas/hopelucas/README.md

 ## ![#e58aa5](https://via.placeholder.com/15/e58aa5/000000?text=+) `About Me`

-I'm Hope, 26, and I'm a programmer at 42 Adelaide!
-I mostly work in C code, but have familiarity with Java, HTML, Python and CSS.
-Before I begun studying programming I recieved my Honours in Counterterrorism, and worked for the State Government dealing with criminal histories.
-Nowadays, my focus is geared towards the security sector and creating fun, stupid projects in my free time.
+I'm Hope, 26, and I'm a Pega Architect at Accenture Adelaide and a student at 42.
+Most of my code is in C, and when it's not written by me, I'll provide explanations to demonstrate my understanding.
+Feel free to replicate, copy, use and abuse my code - it's there for you! :D

 ## ![#e58aa5](https://via.placeholder.com/15/e58aa5/000000?text=+) `Current Projects`

 ![](https://img.shields.io/badge/cursus-push%20swap-e48ba1?style=for-the-badge&logo=42)

-**Description:**
+**Description:** Swapping bits!

 **Repository:**